Way of Life Literature

 Trinity Baptist Church has built bridges to dangerous waters and the ensuing changes are occurring with breathtaking speed.

-On November 15, 2012, Trinity Baptist is hosting a Christian rock tour featuring Tenth Avenue North, Rend Collective Experiment, and Audrey Assad.
-Tenth Avenue North, Rend Collective, and Audrey Assad are one-world church builders.
+On November 15, 2012, Trinity Baptist hosted a Christian rock tour featuring Tenth Avenue North, Rend Collective Experiment, and Audrey Assad.
+These are all one-world “church” builders.

 None of this heresy bothers emergents.
 They save their criticism for those who warn about such things.